best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 Analytical managers should not need an in-depth understanding of the code produced by their team.
 However, they should be able to asses whether adequate quality assurance is being applied to the development of the analysis.

-For a better understanding of the tools that your team use for analysis, you might look at the [Awareness of Coding Tools](https://learninghub.ons.gov.uk/enrol/index.php?id=530) course on th GSS Learning Hub.
+For a better understanding of the tools that your team use for analysis, you might look at the [Awareness of Coding Tools](https://learninghub.ons.gov.uk/enrol/index.php?id=530) course on the GSS Learning Hub.

 ## Questions around quality assurance